Stratio/sparta/doc/src/site/sphinx/troubleshooting.rst

 Troubleshooting
 ===============

-This section tries to group the common errors our users find.
+Common mistakes found by other users can be found here.
 Most of them are easily fixed checking the logs.
 Sparta logs are at `/var/log/sds/sparkta/sparkta.[out|err]` .
-Please if you find an error that belongs to Sparkta don't hesitate in open an issue at |github_dl|
+Please if you find an error that belongs to Sparkta do not hesitate in open an issue at |github_dl|

 .. |github_dl| raw:: html